Islamic University of Science & Technology

-The Islamic University of Science & Technology is a government university located at Awantipora, Jammu and Kashmir, India.
+Islamic University of Science & Technology (IUST) is a state university situated in Awantipora, in the Union Territory of Jammu and Kashmir, India.
 The university has been set up as a centre for higher learning for the people of the Jammu and Kashmir State and its neighbouring regions.
-Islamic University of Science and Technology is recognised by the UGC and AICTE and is a member of AIU.
+It is recognised by the UGC and AICTE and is a member of AIU.

-The Islamic University of Science and Technology was promulgated by an act of Jammu and Kashmir State Legislative Assembly in November 2005.
-Islamic University is located 25 km away from the summer capital of the state, Srinagar.
+It was established through an act passed by the Jammu and Kashmir State Legislative Assembly in November 2005.
+Islamic University is located 25 km from the summer capital of the state, Srinagar.

-The Chancellor of the university is the Chief Minister, of the State, and its Board is the Board of Directors of the Jammu and Kashmir Muslim Wakf Board.
-The Executive Council, chaired by the Vice Chancellor, is the executive authority of the university.
-The strong science and technology curriculum will be complemented by a School of Humanities and Social Sciences.
+The chancellor of the university currently is LG Manoj Sinha.
+The executive council, chaired by the Vice Chancellor, is the executive authority of the university.
+The strong science and technology curriculum is complemented by a School of Humanities and Social Sciences.
 The university focuses on career development and overall personality enhancement and tries to ensure education for leadership.